Need a Private Tutor?

 There are a few things you should know as a base for starting your maths tutorials.
 Things like the multiplication or times tables, square roots, factorising, and powers, should be considered

 the basics.
-Furthermore, you should also add a few tricks to your repertoire like: Looking at the last digit in a number, for example: Knowing the decimal value of a given fraction, Deconstructing numbers for large addition, Simplifying numbers for subtraction, The order of operations, Regrouping units, etc. How to Calculate Quicker than a Calculator
+Furthermore, you should also add a few tricks to your repertoire like: Looking at the last digit in a number, for example: Knowing the decimal value of a given fraction, Deconstructing numbers for large addition, Simplifying numbers for subtraction, The order of operations, Regrouping units, etc. How to Improve Your Calculating Skills

 Whether support tutorials, homework help, preparing for exams, maths tutorials at school, home, or online, there are plenty of times when you’ll need to use maths.
 It could be when giving a demonstration, doing mental arithmetic classes, looking at logarithmic functions, and while you’re in physics or chemistry class.